-For AIX only, the directory /etc/security/integrity contains the file system integrity database files.
+The directory /etc/security/integrity contains the file system integrity database files.
 Each file is specific to a package and defines security attributes for the metadata of critical system files in the package, such as the DAC permission bits, owner, group, sensitivity labels, integrity labels, privileges, ACLs, authorizations and file security flags.